dmbarbour/wikilon/docs/AwelonLang.md

         :a      {R without a} [A] → {R, a=[A]}
         .a      S [{} → {R, a=[A]}] → S [A] [{} → {R}]

-However, there is no curly brace syntax to introduce a record.
-Instead, the record constructor `[[A]:a [B]:b [C]:c]` is effectively the record value.
+A record value `{a=[A],b=[B],c=[C]}` is abstract, never represented syntactically.
+But the record constructor `[[A]:a [B]:b [C]:c]` can effectively be treated as a record value.
 Like other functions, the record constructor is subject to ad-hoc composition, abstraction, and factoring.
 Unlike other functions, we can easily leverage commutativity of labels when refactoring.

-For variants, first consider that basic sum type `(A+B)` has a Church encoding `∀r.(A→r)→(B→r)→r`.
+For variants, consider that basic sum type `(A+B)` has a Church encoding `∀r.(A→r)→(B→r)→r`.
 That is, an observer will supply a "handler" for each case, and the value itself selects and applies one handler, dropping the others.
 For labeled sums, we simply need a labeled product of handlers - `[[OnA] :a [OnB] :b [OnC] :c ...]`.
 Variant values could have concrete representation like `[.label [Value] case]`.

-        [[OnA] :a [OnB] :b] .a [ValA] case == [ValA] OnA case = [] b b a a d
+        [[OnA] :a [OnB] :b] .a [ValA] case == [ValA] OnA case = w d w i

 This model of labeled data adds no expressiveness to Awelon.
 In general, a record can be encoded as a trie, a label as a path.
-It is something we could model explicitly by leveraging accelerators and editable views - and doing so was my original intention.
+It is something we could model explicitly by leveraging accelerators and editable views.
+Doing so was my original intention.
 However, making labels primitive and records abstract better preserves the several benefits of labeled data.
 For example, we don't need to decode partial labels when reporting type or partial evaluation errors.
 We don't need to worry about dynamic construction of labels or ad-hoc composition of records.
 We essentially can reason about commutativity at a syntactic layer, without non-local knowledge of how labels are implemented.

 That said, I'm reluctant to introduce new language primitives.
 Before I remove "experimental" status, I'll need to see how well this feature works in practice, whether an alternative model would be more appropriate (perhaps lens-based), and also how nicely this labeled data model works in context of accelerators, especially accelerated evaluation for Kahn process networks involving labeled ports and processes.

+*Aside:* Awelon lacks a model of "modules", but records can serve that role - especially if used carefully together with annotations for staging and delayed type checking (such as `(now)` and `(dyn)`).

 ## Secure Hash Resources